yxliang01/UnimelbSharedFiles/Models of Computation/MoC-summary.md

 Theorem : If $R$ is a resolvent of $C_1$ and $C_2$ then $C_1 \land C_2 \vDash R$.

+$C$ is unsatisfiable iff the solution method can add $\bot$ after a finite number of steps.

+The method of resolution is undecida    ble.

 ##### As a way to verify that a CNF formula is **unsatisfiable**

 If we derive the empty clause $\bot$, then the original set of clauses were unsatisfiable.